Closing the talent gap in manufacturing

 In its search for a new generation of workers, manufacturers must turn to the millennial generation.
 However, attracting and retaining millennial talent to manufacturing has been a challenge.

 Manufacturing in America - 2017 hosted its 2nd annual Student Zone where 9th through 12th grade students from Oakland, Macomb, and Wayne counties were able to participate in educational and hands-on workshops with manufacturing equipment.

 The students experienced what an exciting career in manufacturing is all about and had the opportunity to apply for a 1-day internship with local manufacturing companies.

 1-Day Internship Program

 Siemens collaborates with businesses such as Patti Engineering, Electro-matic, Fori Automation and InTec Automated Controls, Inc., to empower students and give them exposure to manufacturing careers.
-In addition to educational workshops and hands-on exposure to manufacturing equipment, the Student Zone will feature a designated area to inform companies exhibiting and high schools from Oakland, Macomb and Wayne counties about a 1-day high school internship
+In addition to educational workshops and hands-on exposure to manufacturing equipment, the Student Zone featured a designated area to inform companies exhibiting and high schools from Oakland, Macomb and Wayne counties about a 1-day high school internship